 About a third of the way up there is a narrow area which is too steep and thin to climb over.
 Here it's necessary to go around to the left and then climb up the back side.

-Having past around the narrow area, we begin a steep climb up a particularly narrow area of loose rock.
+Having passed around the narrow area, we begin a steep climb up a particularly narrow area of loose rock.
 In this picture I was smiling on the outside, but very concerned about the condition of the rocks (and the sheer drop on both sides).

 Here's a shot of Mel after we reached the summit of Peak three!
 We stopped here for lunch and then began the climb back down.
 Total time from car to car - around 5 hours.